jhsware/nix-infra/README.md

 # nix-infra

-I believe there is a future for private PaaS-solutions in a world where privacy and cost-control are primary concerns.
+There is a future for private PaaS-solutions in a world where privacy and cost-control are primary concerns.
 We just needs to build it on the right foundation.

 Create a private PaaS on Hetzner Cloud in minutes using nix-infra.
-Leverage NixOS and Nix Packages to build a reproducable and auditable private cloud platform for your projects.
+Leverage **NixOS** and **Nix Packages** to build a reproducable and auditable private cloud for your projects.

 Why did I build this?
 I wanted to test the limits of NixOS when it comes to maintainability and real world use.

 - low and predictable cost -- runs on Hetzner Cloud
 - reproducable and auditable -- 100% configuration in code
-- guaranteed privacy -- all data within your walled garden
+- guaranteed privacy -- all data within your private walled garden
 - easy to debug -- zero blackbox services
 - extendable -- install anything than runs on NixOS or as an OCI-container
 - customise in any way you like

-You can easily share and extend modules to build the perfect private PaaS while using your favourite OS and package repository.
+You can easily share and extend modules to build the perfect private PaaS.

 Low system requirements for each cluster node makes virtual machine isolation per service/application cost effective.